Japanese Princess Ayako marries commoner at shrine ceremony

 The eldest granddaughter of the emperor is set to marry a commoner in 2020.

-Akihito has said he will abdicate.
+Akihito has said he will abdicate next year.
 His eldest son, Crown Prince Naruhito, will ascend to the Chrysanthemum Throne on May 1.

-Ayako and Moriya announced their wedding plans earlier this year.
-They met because their mothers were friends, and hit it off immediately, they said.
+Ayako and Moriya said when they announced their wedding plans that they met because their mothers were friends and hit it off immediately.

 "It didn't feel as though we had met for the first time," Ayako told reporters at their engagement.